 The recovery is thanks in large part to the Montreal Protocol of 1987, which put a global ban on the use of one of the main culprits for the damage: chlorofluorocarbons (CFOs).
 Previously, CFOs had been common in refrigerators, aerosol cans, and dry-cleaning chemicals.

-There are around 4 quadrillion quadrillion bacteria on Earth.
+26. There are around four quadrillion quadrillion bacteria on Earth.

 Not all bacteria are bad.
-In fact, some of the itty-bitty biological cells are actually good for us and aide the world in various and complex ways.
-And that's nice to know, considering there are around 4 quadrillion quadrillion individual bacteria on our planet, according to NPR.
+In fact, some of those itty-bitty biological cells are actually good for us and aid the world in various and complex ways.
+And that's nice to know, considering there are around four quadrillion quadrillion individual bacteria on our planet, according to NPR.